worthybrae/rememory/ReadMe.md

 - **Dynamic 3D Designs**: Experience vibrant and evolving 3D designs that captivate the viewer.
 - **Modular Architecture**: Easily add new art modules in the `generation` directory to expand the visual possibilities.
 - **Customizable**: Tweak parameters, combine modules, or add your own to create unique visuals.

-## Contributing

-Contributions are welcome!
-If you have a design or pattern in mind, feel free to add a new module under the `generation` directory and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the \[LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Thanks to the Pygame community for the invaluable resources and examples.
-- (Any other acknowledgments or shout-outs you'd like to include.)